federicodip/isaw_ai_librarian/README.md

 ## Acknowledgments
 - Developed with **[LangChain](https://www.langchain.com/)** and **[Gradio](https://www.gradio.app/)**.
-- Inspired by the work of ISAW scholars (Institute for the Study of the Ancient World - NYU).
+- Thank you to Prof. Sebastian Heath, New York University, and Prof. Riccardo Torlone, Roma Tre University, for their guidance in this project and for the work of ISAW scholars at the Institute for the Study of the Ancient World - NYU who provided inputs and curated the collections.

 ---